samuela/research/README.md

 # patchelf: Fixes `No such file or directory: 'patchelf'`.
 # libglfw3-dev: Fixes `ImportError: Failed to load GLFW3 shared library.`.
 sudo apt install -y patchelf libglfw3-dev

+# These are required for slycot which is required by control...
+sudo apt install gfortran libblas-dev liblapack-dev
 ```

 Either clang will need to be set it as the default `cc` alternative (`sudo update-alternatives --config cc`) or you'll need to use gcc version 8.
 If you follow these instructions exactly (without ever installing `build-essentials`) then it should work no problemo.